 Alicia Ortega, Dominican Republic, is an investigative journalist known for uncovering corruption scandals.

 Ortega’s investigations have included: El Emporio no declarado del Zar del Metro and Caso Rodríguez Pimentel.
 The first, which resulted from an investigation that was part of the Panama Papers, led to the ouster of a minister in office for 13 years.
-The latter involved a government official and six others, now on trial accused of embezzling $45 million.
+The latter involved a government official and six others, who went to trial accused of embezzling $45 million.

 Ortega has produced a weekly investigative program, El Informe, for SIN, the largest news network in Dominican Republic, of which she is co-founder and general director.
 SIN was the first TV outlet in the world with access to the Wikileaks.